Ismail Naurdiev: Brave Combat Federation

 On February 26, 2021, Naurdiev announced that he signed a multi-fight contract with Brave Combat Federation.
 Subsequently, it was announced that Naurdiev will be challenging Jarrah Al-Silawi for the BRAVE CF Super Welterweight Championship at Brave CF 50 on April 1, 2021.
 He lost in the second round after he injured his leg from a kick.

 Naurdiev faced Olli Santalahti on September 25, 2021, at Brave CF 54.
 He won the bout via unanimous decision.

 Naurdiev faced Bekten Zheenbekov on June 18, 2022 at Brave CF 59.
 He won the bout via TKO stoppage in the first round.

 Naurdiev faced Marcin Bandel for the vacant Brave CF Super Welterweight Championship at Brave CF 63.
 He lost the bout in the first round after being dropped by Bandel and submitted with an armbar.

 Naurdiev looked to rebound against Vadim Kutsy on December 17, 2022 at Brave CF 68, however he lost the bout via TKO stoppage in the first round.

+Naurdiev moved up to Middleweight and faced Tahar Hadbi on December 8, 2023 at Brave CF 79, winning the bout via guillotine choke in the first round.

+Return to UFC

+Naurdiev faced Bruno Silva on October 26, 2024, at UFC 308.
+He won the fight by unanimous decision.

+Naurdiev was scheduled to face Jun Yong Park on May 17, 2025, at UFC Fight Night 256.
+However, for unknown reasons, the bout was rescheduled to UFC on ABC 8 which took place on June 21.
+After Naurdiev was deduced two points due to an illegal knee, he lost the fight by unanimous decision.

+Naurdiev is scheduled to face Ryan Loder on November 22, 2025, at UFC Fight Night 265.